Skip to content

 the University of Rochester's BADASS Bystander logo, that reads BADASS Bystander.
 Being Aware, Deciding to Act, Saying Something in orange, pink, green, and blue.

-Bystander Intervention and Risk Reduction
+Bystander Intervention and Harm Reduction

 Everyone has a role to play in preventing harm or violence and there are many different ways you can step up to make a difference as a bystander.
 By focusing on prevention and direct action, bystander intervention seeks to create a culture where harmful behaviors are less likely to occur and more likely to be addressed when they do.
 Bystander intervention encourages the recognition of one’s ability to positively influence the outcome, either by directly intervening, seeking help from others, or utilizing resources to support those involved.
 This proactive role shifts the bystander from a passive witness to an empowered participant working towards a safer and more inclusive environment.